oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

     ![detect anomalies](images/detect-anomalies-15.png)

 4. Run the following to visualize the spatiotemporal cluster(s) as blue markers and associated suspicious outlier(s) as red markers.
-The Hover over the suspicious transaction(s) to see their attributes.
+Then hover over the suspicious transaction(s) to see their attributes.

       ```
       <copy>